AndyDentFree/DDD19/README.md

 I am using a Markdown approach and based on a [Hacker news thread][hn] decided to try using [markdeck][md] which augments `reveal.js` with a bunch of other goodies.
 This also embeds the [Lottie Web Player][lottieWeb] enhanced by [Lottie Files][lottiefiles].

 I started considering the highly-recommended [DeckSet app for Mac][deckset] but it lacks HTML-based presentation.

+## Windows notes
+I didn't have time to go through the labyrinth of getting markdeck working on Windows, which removed the temptation to make last-hour changes.
+To serve it locally and see the Lottie animations, `python -m SimpleHTTPServer` did the trick.

 ## Other Attributions